-1,306 workers had FtP cases which concluded over the 2020/21 financial year.
-This measure shows the percentage of these workers who did and did not engage with the FtP process.
+This measure shows the percentage of workers who have and have not engaged with the FtPprocess.
 If a worker subject to FtP proceedings provides a response to allegations this is likely to result in meaningful engagement with the FtP process.
 When workers engage with the FtP process this often results in better outcomes for the worker involved as it helps us understand the worker's insight and learning, which is important when assessing fitness to practise.

-Over the year, engagement has been 80.4% (1050 out of 1,306 cases) against a target of 80%.
-We had anticipated that cases delayed due to COVID-19 would result in disengagement, however we have no evidence which supports this initial prediction.
+Over the year, engagement has been 80.4% (1050 out of 1306 cases) against a target of 80%.
+We had anticipated that cases delayed due to COVID-19 would result in disengagement however we have no evidence which supports this initial prediction.